jtontiwith/noobz/README.md

 * Prototype concept design editor
 * Publish your prototype designs to a public feed so that n00b devs contact you to start building it
+* Dynamic list of curated resources (that are super concise) to help you design your prototype concept